Nitanshu715/Cloud-Security/README.md

-## 📚 Subject
+## 📌 Overview

-**Cloud Security**
+This repository contains the practical work completed for the **Cloud Security** subject using the AWS Management Console.

-This repository contains the practical work completed for the Cloud Security laboratory, including AWS console-based experiments and their documentation.
+The experiments focus on understanding how cloud resources are isolated, how identities are authenticated and authorized, and how AWS IAM policies control access to cloud services.